 A Letter from the Editor:

-Welcome to Volume 5 of the Mythological Studies Journal, once again featuring essays and articles by students enrolled in the Mythological Studies MA/PhD program at Pacifica Graduate Institute.
-These writers include students currently enrolled in course work as well as those working on their doctoral dissertations.
+Welcome to Volume 4 of the Mythological Studies Journal, featuring writings by students enrolled in the Mythological Studies MA/PhD program at Pacifica Graduate Institute.
+These writers include students currently enrolled in course work as well as those working on their dissertations.